podium-lib/podium-lib.github.io/src/docs/podlets/getting_started.md

 });
 ```

-Here we use the podlets helper method `podlet.content()` which returns the content path we sat in step 4.
+Here we use the podlets helper method `podlet.content()` which returns the content path we set in step 4.

 One final thing to note is that you can also pass a path to podlet.content(path) in order to customise where the content route will be mounted.
 Eg. podlet.content('/content') to mount the content route at '/content'